HealthScreening/HealthScreeningBot/guides/walkthrough/page_1.md

-**This is the complete walkthrough of the commands of the HealthScreening Bot.**
+**This is the complete walkthrough of the commands of the Health Screening Bot.**
 This bot is fairly simple and self-explanatory, but this guide serves as an complete walkthrough of the commands.
 `Highlighted text` is a command name
 - dashed text are command arguments!